oceanprotocol-archive/dev-ocean/doc/sla.md

 In order to resolve this ambiguity and avoid the replay attacks, SLA contract uses a condition lock, which restricts the access over a condition.
 Therefore, an actor has one chance to trigger the condition state.
 This lock mitigates the risk of changing the state of any child where there is a parent/s depends on this child's state.

+**Agreement-Level**

+A malicious SLA provider can try to execute the service agreeement multiple times using the same consumer's signature.
+Therefore, Nonce based mechanism is used to avoid the replay-attack on the service agreement execution.

 ## References
 - [Event-Driven Architecture Design Pattern - Wikipedia](https://en.wikipedia.org/wiki/Event-driven_architecture)